3 FAH-1 H-2000

 C. Deputy Medical Director for Mental Health Programs

-The Deputy Medical Director for Mental Health Programs or his or her designee should:
+The Deputy Medical Director for Mental Health Programs or their designee should:

 (1) Assume the lead role in the development, implementation, and evaluation of the ADAP; and